Bruges Entry Requirements

 Prohibited Items

-• Meat and dairy from outside the EU—animal-disease controls
+• Meat & dairy from outside EU, animal health risk

 Restricted Items